Clicky

 Rules About Solo 401k and Your Part Time Employees

 Understanding Solo 401k rules can get more complicated once part-time employees enter the picture.
-Starting in 2025, the SECURE Act 2.0 requires certain long-term, part-time workers to be included in retirement plans.
+The SECURE Act 2.0 requires certain long-term, part-time workers to be included in retirement plans.
 This means small-business owners and self-employed individuals need to know which employees qualify, how contributions are handled, and what compliance steps apply.
-For example, [...]
+For example, a freelancer who [...]

 Can You Contribute to a 457b and Solo 401k at the Same Time?